 What is urgent?

-Our Medical Director Dr Umberto Russo has prepared some examples for patients about what 'urgent' means.
+Our Chief Medical Officer Dr Umberto Russo has prepared some examples for patients about what 'urgent' means.
 Of course, it’s impossible to cover every eventuality, but here is a short list.
 'Urgent' is when:

 - you need to see a doctor straight away, and it can’t wait until your GP reopens